-9. Arriving in China without a guidebook (with Chinese translations)
+Arriving in China Without a Guidebook

 Most Chinese people don’t speak English, but they do have an impressive literacy rate, so showing a passer-by the name of where you want to go will usually get you pointed in the right direction.
-Thank you to the fellow travelers I met who were better prepared than I and let me copy some of the pages of their travel guides.
+Thank you to the fellow travelers I met who were better prepared than I was and let me copy some of the pages of their travel guides.
 Without their help, I could very well still be in China now.

-- Know the date of your flight AND today’s date!
+Know the date of your flight AND today’s date!
 Don’t assume you know – check it, look at your tickets, and ask other people.

-- Take into account the time zones (especially when crossing the date line, when you might lose or gain an entire day) and seasonal changes to add or take away an hour.
+Take into account the time zones (especially when crossing the date line, when you might lose or gain an entire day) and seasonal changes to add or take away an hour.

-- Plan your trip to the airport.
+Plan your trip to the airport.
 Know in advance which airport you are flying from (especially if you are in London), know how you will get there, and what time you will need to leave.
 I once got a local bus to save a taxi fare and ended up getting dropped off in the middle of nowhere.
 With time running out, I eventually found a taxi and got to the airport in the nick of time.
 However, I was in such a panic leaving the taxi, that I left my tickets and passport behind, so missed the flight anyway – doh!

-- Leave enough time to get to the airport in a city you are unfamiliar with.
+Leave enough time to get to the airport in a city you are unfamiliar with.
 Work out how long you need, and then double it (at least).
 You never know when your train is going to be late so that you miss your connection to the airport, or when accidents and traffic jams on the motorways will, seemingly, heed progress interminably.

 Keeping out of trouble and on the right track isn’t rocket-science, in fact a lot of it is common sense and it’s easy to apply.
 If , however, you find yourself in some compromising situations, don’t worry too much.
 Put it down to enriching experience, and once you’ve moved on, enjoy re-telling your real adventures, as it’s these that often make the most interesting and amusing anecdotes.